 Pre-dating the Whiskey Rebellion by just a few years, the spirit of rebellion was instilled during the country’s push for independence.
 Learn about the people who fought and the events that took place during America’s fight for independence at the Museum of the American Revolution.
 Here you’ll find an impressive collection of objects, works of art, manuscripts, and printed works including the original tent used by George Washington as his command center during the revolution.
 Admission included with purchase of pass.

 Weekender and one-day passes are available for each region of the Whiskey Rebellion Trail.
-Passes can be purchased at Whiskey Rebellion Trail website and include entrance to the museums, as well as cocktails, flights, and tours at the participating distilleries.
-Passes range in price from free to $165 for the annual pass.
+Passes and pricing can be found on the Whiskey Rebellion Trail website and include entrance to the museums, as well as cocktails, flights, and tours at the participating distilleries.
 There are 70 spots on the multi-state trail which also includes destinations in Virginia, Maryland, and Washington, D.C.

 Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don't forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter.